SC

 Percent to goal tells you how much of your target you have reached as a percentage.
 If your goal is to sell 200 units and you have sold 150 so far, you are at 75% of your goal.
 The remaining 25% is your gap.

 This number is used everywhere — sales teams track quota attainment, fitness apps show progress toward weekly step counts, finance managers compare actual spending to budget targets, and project managers measure task completion against deadlines.
+To measure how a value has moved over time, you can also use a percentage change calculator.

 When your percent to goal goes above 100%, it means you exceeded your target.
 This is sometimes called over-achievement or beating quota.
+For investments, you may also want to check your percentage return to see how much your money has grown relative to what you put in.

 The Percent to Goal Formula